-Bake for 16 – 18 minutes until toothpick inserted into the very center of a muffin comes out clean.
+Bake for 15 – 16 minutes until the centers are fully baked and a toothpick inserted comes out clean.

 In a small bowl mix together the powdered sugar, cream/milk, and vanilla extract (if glaze is too thick add a splash more cream/milk).

 Drizzle over the fully cooled muffins then serve.